jesszhu71/cse15l-lab-reports/lab-report-3.md

 ### -type [search_type]
 This command lets you search the directory by type as defined below.
 [1][2]
 <img width="783" alt="Screen Shot 2023-02-10 at 6 03 25 PM" src="https://user-images.githubusercontent.com/43154527/218233347-34fd18ef-d066-49ef-841f-82da7a9e4338.png">

+This command is useful for searching through the directory by type.
+Of these options, the most commonly used for general file search are -d and -f.

+The -d option is lists all the possible directory paths inside a given directory, which is useful for finding all of the sub folders in a directory and their paths in an unknown file structure.
+Being able to list all the subfolders of a directory lets you see the structure of the directory without it being cluttered by loose files in each directory.

+-f returns the list of all files in a directory, which is useful for searching for all the files paths in a directory, regardless of the hierarchy inside the directory.
+In a case you only care about the files in a directory (and not where they are located) and want to figure out how many actual files you have in a directory, you can access them all using this command.

+Here are some usage examples.

 ```
 // ex1: search for all regular files
 $ find written_2 -type f